 Contact a divorce attorney to see how abuse could affect your divorce case.

 Your Attorney Needs to Know

-Abuse begets secrecy, which is what allows it to proliferate.
-Victims of spousal abuse are often overwhelmed by the burden of this secrecy.
-The fact is that it is difficult to speak about abuse at the hand of one’s spouse.
+Abuse begets secrecy, which can be overwhelming for victims of spousal abuse.
+It is difficult to speak about abuse at the hand of one’s spouse.
 Talking about the abuse makes it that much more real, and many victims are both frightened and ashamed to share their stories.

-Your experienced divorce attorney, however, is on your side and needs to know what you have experienced in order to help protect you and your children’s rights throughout the divorce process.
-If you have endured spousal abuse, it will play a significant role in the outcome of your divorce, and your attorney needs every available tool—in the form of information from you—in order to help protect you.
+Spousal abuse will play a significant role in the outcome of your divorce, and your attorney needs every available tool—in the form of information from you—in order to help protect you.
 Further, your attorney will help you better understand the resources that are available for victims of domestic abuse in Central Texas.

 If You Are Divorcing an Abusive Spouse, You Need an Experienced Central Texas Divorce Lawyer